nogden/ns-rules/README.md

 By calling ns-rules from a Git pre-commit hook you can ensure that the commit will fail if your dependency rules are violated.

+# But why is this Clojure tool written in Rust?

+Clojure is a beautiful language and a joy to use, but it is not a good fit for all cases.
+A CLI tool such as this should not make the user wait and Clojure's lengthy startup time prevents instant results.
+Personally, I hate waiting for my tools and on todays hardware there is no excuse for something like this not to be instant, so Rust it is.